Touch of Grace- Karen Wright, CMT

-"Karen is highly skilled with a wide variety of techniques.
+"Karen is highly skilled with a wide variety of techniques, and she blends these different offerings into a unique and deeply therapeutic session.
 She is also extremely intuitive in listening to the subtle messages of the body.
 Always professional, present, and warm, Karen demonstrates the easeful confidence that comes from years of mastery."

 Swedish Massage Therapy

 One of the primary goals of Swedish massage is to relax the entire body.
 It is exceptionally beneficial for increasing the level of oxygen in the blood, decreasing muscle toxins, elevating the nervous system, improving circulation and flexibility while easing tension.

 A study conducted by the National Center for Complementary and Alternative Medicine, and published in The New York Times, found that volunteers who received a 45-minute Swedish massage experienced significant decreases in levels of the stress hormone cortisol, as well as arginine vasopressin-a hormone that can lead to increases in cortisol.
 Volunteers also had increases in the number of lymphocytes, white blood cells that are part of the immune system, and a boost in the immune cells that may help fight colds and the flu.